All Episodes

 There's just too much eyeball evidence to the contrary.

-And yet they keep trying to portray this country as sup line in terms of its economics and racist in terms of its past, as though all of those circumstances are alive and current today as they were 40 years ago.
+And yet they keep trying to portray this country as soup line in terms of its economics and racist in terms of its past, as though all of those circumstances are alive and current today as they were 40 years ago.

 So they come out and they make this big acceptance speech and make this big D turned over to Martin Luther King Jr. on civil rights and do the we shall overcome stuff.

-It ain't gonna fly.
+It ain't going to fly.

-Because that approach to racism basically says to Americans, you're guilty, you haven't paid the price yet, and you need to pay the price, and we're never gonna let you forget what you did when these Americans alive today did diddly squat.
+And we're never going to let you forget what you did when these Americans alive today did diddly squat.

 And let's not forget that Bull Connor, fire hose and dogs in Selma, was a Democrat.

-Most of the big time segregationists were.
+Most of the big-time segregationists were.

 So it'll be interesting to see how this pans out.